gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

 ## Developing with VS Code

-Before starting to run the tasks below, **set the working directory** by selecting `Terminal` > `Run Task...` > `set-working-bin` and entering the name of the working directory under `bin/` where the input files are located.
+Before running the tasks below, **set the working directory** by selecting `Terminal` > `Run Task...` > `set-working-bin` and entering the name of the working directory under `bin/` where the input files are located.

-### Configure GAMER
+### Configuring GAMER

-Select `Terminal` > `Run Task...` > `config-GAMER` to configure GAMER with the `generate_make.sh` script in your working directory.
+Select `Terminal` > `Run Task...` > `config-GAMER` to configure GAMER using the `generate_make.sh` script in your working directory.

-### Build
+### Building GAMER

-After configuring GAMER with [configure.py](https://github.com/gamer-project/gamer/wiki/Installation%3A-Configure.py) or `generate_make.sh`, select `Terminal` > `Run Task...` > `build-GAMER` to start the build task.
-This will update the macros, providing IntelliSense highlighting support.
+After configuring GAMER with [configure.py](https://github.com/gamer-project/gamer/wiki/Installation%3A-Configure.py) or `generate_make.sh`, select `Terminal` > `Run Task...` > `build-GAMER` to start the build process.
+This updates the macros and enables IntelliSense highlighting.

 > [!TIP]
-> If you want to configure and build GAMER in one click, select `Terminal` > `Run Build Task...` or press `Ctrl + Shift + B` to run `config-GAMER` and `build-GAMER` in sequence.
+> To configure and build GAMER in one step, select `Terminal` > `Run Build Task...` or press `Ctrl + Shift + B` to run `config-GAMER` and `build-GAMER` sequentially.

 > [!IMPORTANT]
-> To make sure the debugger works correctly, ensure the compiler flags in `Makefile` are set to `-g -O0`.
+> Ensure the compiler flags in `Makefile` are set to `-g -O0` for debugging.
 (TBD: Add a argument to `configure.py` to set the flags.)

-### Start debugging
+### Debugging GAMER

-To start debugging GAMER, select `Run` > `Start Debugging` or press `F5`.
-After enter the working directory, the debugger will be launched.
-See the [official documentation](https://code.visualstudio.com/docs/editor/debugging) to learn more about debugging with VS Code.
+To start debugging, select `Run` > `Start Debugging` or press `F5`.
+After entering the working directory, the debugger will launch.
+See the [official documentation](https://code.visualstudio.com/docs/editor/debugging) to learn more about debugging in VS Code.

 > [!NOTE]
 > If `gdb` is not supported on macOS, you can set up `lldb` as the debugger.
-Make sure [`lldb-mi`](https://github.com/lldb-tools/lldb-mi) is installed.
-Then select `Terminal` > `Run Task...` > `updated_mac_launch`.
-This task updates the debugger path in `launch.json` to your `lldb-mi` installation.
+Ensure [`lldb-mi`](https://github.com/lldb-tools/lldb-mi) is installed, then select `Terminal` > `Run Task...` > `updated_mac_launch`.
+This updates the debugger path in `launch.json` to your `lldb-mi` installation.
 > For manual setup or additional details, refer to the [official documentation](https://code.visualstudio.com/docs/cpp/launch-json-reference).

-### Clean working directory
+### Cleaning the Working Directory

-Select `Terminal` > `Run Task...` > `clean-work-dir` to clean the working directory with the `clean.sh` script in your working directory.
+Select `Terminal` > `Run Task...` > `clean-work-dir` to clean the working directory using the `clean.sh` script in your working directory.

 ## Understanding Configuration Files

-These are the configuration files that are copied to the `.vscode` directory:
+The following configuration files are copied to the `.vscode` directory:
 - `c_cpp_properties.json`: Configures IntelliSense settings, including include paths and macros.
-See the [official documentation](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) for more information and the [document of IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) to learn about IntelliSense in VS Code.
+See the [schema reference](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) and [IntelliSense documentation](https://code.visualstudio.com/docs/editor/intellisense) for details.
-- `launch.json`: Contains debugging configurations such as executable paths and arguments.
+- `launch.json`: Defines debugging configurations such as executable paths and arguments.
 See the [official documentation](https://code.visualstudio.com/docs/cpp/launch-json-reference) for more information.
-- `settings.json`: Specifies editor settings, such as the spaces for indentation and the type of the file without extension.
-See the [official documentation](https://code.visualstudio.com/docs/editor/settings) for more information.
+- `settings.json`: Specifies editor settings, such as indentation spaces and file types for extensions.
+See the [VS Code settings guide](https://code.visualstudio.com/docs/editor/settings) for details.
-- `tasks.json`: Specifies the build and other dependent tasks.
+- `tasks.json`: Defines build and auxiliary tasks.
 Learn more about [tasks in VS Code](https://code.visualstudio.com/docs/editor/tasks).
-- `gamercpp.natvis`: Defines custom visualizations for data structures in the debugger.
-Learn more about [customizing the visualization of data structures](https://learn.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects?view=vs-2022).
+- `gamercpp.natvis`: Customizes data structure visualizations in the debugger.
+Learn more about [customizing native object views](https://learn.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects?view=vs-2022).